hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 In this case I first blocked out colors, and then painted wet-into-wet to adjust and refine many of the lighting and colors.
 This example was also one of the first times I experimented with transparency and layering for glassware.

 Each of these different styles of planning produced different styles of painting.
 Planning improved the overall composition while removing some of the spontaneity of the drawing, and taking time away from working on details.
+So I would plan based on my goals for the painting.

-As I progressed, many of my drawings ended up having a hybrid of these strategies, such as in this painting from just after my Sabbatical, which, from looking at the timelapse, jumps around between sketching outlines, blocking out shapes in solid color, and painting in details:
+As I progressed, I ended up with hybrid strategies.
+When I watch this timelapse of a painting from just after my Sabbatical, I see that I jumped around, in a sort-of tug-of-war between different goals, of being eager to draw details while trying to form a plan first.
+It looks like I first wanted to have rough background colors in place, then I got distracted trying to capture the nuances of the clouds, then I went back to planning by sketching an outline of the buildings, then I blocked out colors, and so on:
 <center>
 <video width="640" height="480" controls>
   <source src="../../../images/ipad_timelapse/14th.mp4" type="video/mp4">